Drapinqs/OpenEyesV3/! readme.txt

-\\ Website Design created by Jagger Horne for 2023 FBLA Nationals\\
+\\ Website Design created by Jagger Horne for 2024 FBLA Regionals\\

 Copyright Permissions are in the folder; "files\Copyright Proof"